sealingtech/EDCOP/docs/installation_guide.rst

 EDCOP requires a specific network configuration to work properly.
 A switch will need to be configured with the following VLANS:

 - One vlan to support PXE booting.
 This will be tied to all systems
 - One vlan to support the Calico Overlay network which will allow the containers in the Kubernetes cluster to communicate.
-The master will be connected to this VLAN over a LAGG connection and the minions will have a single port connected to this this.
+The master will optionally be connected to this VLAN over a LAGG connection and the minions will have a single port connected to this this.

+For supporting network sensors (Bro, Suricata, Moloch, etc), additional network interfaces using SR-IOV will be required.
+Two NICs for inline and one additional for passive.
+Passive and inline can be used together and will require three total interface.

 .. image:: images/network_configuration.png